victorts1991/victorts1991/README.md

 ## Hello there, I'm Victor.

-With over 5 years of experience as a React & React Native Engineer and a career spanning over 14 years as a Software Engineer, I have a strong background in the development and maintenance of front-end web (React.js) and mobile (React Native for Android and iOS) applications.
-My experience includes creating robust and performant user interfaces using libraries and tools such as React Hooks, Redux, React Navigation and Styled Components.
-I also have professional experience with Node.js in previous projects.
+With over 14 years of experience as a Software Engineer, including the last 6 years dedicated to React, React Native, Node.js, CI/CD and Kubernetes at Google Cloud.
+I work as a Full Stack Engineer with a proven track record in building scalable and efficient solutions, mainly using React.js, Node.js, GCP and AWS.

-In addition, I have solid skills in implementing and optimizing CI/CD pipelines (Cloud Build, GitLab CI, Bitrise), ensuring efficient software deliveries.
-My experience extends to container orchestration with Docker and Kubernetes on Google Cloud (GKE), and publishing applications on the Google Play and Apple App Stores.
+My expertise covers the full development cycle, from creating robust web interfaces with React.js and performant mobile applications (Android/iOS with React Native), to backend development with Node.js.
+I have experience with frameworks such as NestJS and TypeORM for microservices, in addition to working with serverless architectures via Firebase Functions and implementing unit and e2e tests.

-Academically, I have experience and skills in CI/CD with GitHub Actions, containerization and orchestration with Docker and Kubernetes in AWS and GCP environments.
-In backend development, I have experience with Node.js and the NestJS framework, including creating microservices with TypeORM, unit and e2e testing, and continuous deployment automation for AWS.
-Additionally, I have developed skills in End-to-End MLOps, deploying Machine Learning models in Python (FastAPI, Scikit-learn) on GCP (GKE) and orchestrating everything via GitHub Actions.
+I have strong knowledge in DevOps and automation, with experience in containerization (Docker) and orchestration (Kubernetes), and a solid background in implementing CI/CD pipelines for continuous deployment, with a focus on AWS environments (GitHub Actions), GCP environments (Gitlab CI and Cloud Build) and the Google and Apple app stores (Bitrise).

 --------------------------------